How and When to Use Power BI Row-Level Security

 Closing

-RLS can seem like a complex and daunting assignment, but our hope is that you now have a clearer understanding of what RLS is, why it is so important, and how you can start implementing RLS into your own Power BI reporting.
-As Power BI developers and data leaders, we have a responsibility to safeguard sensitive data and ensure that it is used appropriately.
+RLS can seem like a complex and, at times, even daunting task.
+We hope that you now understand what row-level security is, why it’s important, and how you can implement it in several different ways.
+As Power BI developers, we are responsible for safeguarding sensitive data and ensuring that it is used appropriately.

 Data Coach is our premium analytics training program with one-on-one coaching from renowned experts.